-This consolidation has been adopted by the Commission as the authoritative text of the Commission's Order of June 8, 1949, as amended, and replaces the individual Order and Supplementary Orders listed above.
-Further detail regarding the circumstances leading to the adoption of Supplementary Orders can be found in their individual texts.
+This annotated compilation has been adopted by the Commission as the authoritative text of the Commission's Order of June 8, 1949, as amended.
+Further detail regarding the circumstances leading to the adoption of the Commission's orders can be found in their individual texts on the IJC website.